GigiLoria5/se2022-08-HikeTracker/README.md

   ]
   ```

-- GET /api/cities/:province
+- GET `/api/cities/:province`

-  - Description: Return an array containing all the cities of a specific province
+  - Description: Return an array containing all the cities of a specific province where hikes are available
   - Request body: _None_
   - Response: `200 OK` (success)
   - Error responses: `500 Internal Server Error` (generic error)